It's the start of courses at the "Joly" workshop and to welcome the new students, we wanted to make it look nice.

 And there you go, isn't my new cover beautiful?

-Besides, it perfectly matches the lovely wallpaper of the workshop.
-It’s always pleasant to have pretty things in sight...
-I am delighted with my new ironing board cover which sews up very quickly but is more than necessary in the life of a sewing workshop.
+Plus, it perfectly matches the lovely wallpaper in the workshop.
+It's always nice to have pretty things in sight...
+I am delighted with my new ironing board cover which sews up super fast but is more than necessary in the life of a sewing workshop.

 And you, tempted by the ironing board cover adventure?
-You will find beautiful canvases in the shop or on the website, don’t hesitate to take a look.
+You will find beautiful canvas fabrics in the shop or on the website, feel free to take a look.